 Gastrointestinal complaints that defy diagnosis are widespread, but current medical practices lack the interdisciplinary focus required to treat this complex system.
 This project explores the gastrointestinal tract as a necessarily interdisciplinary site of research that can be enhanced by the contribution of artists and arts-led research.

-The project brings together clinical and arts researchers and uses an innovative approach to embed lived experience within the curation of experimental art-science/art-wellbeing outcomes.
-The project will develop:
+The project brought together clinical and arts researchers and used an innovative approach to embed lived experience within the curation of experimental art-science/art-wellbeing outcomes.

 - 'Stomach Ache' a public event as part of The Big Anxiety Festival in 2022

 - A material archive of objects that characterise patient experience, including food or poo diaries, medicine packaging, or receipts for alternative therapies.
 This will be used as a curatorial stimulus for future work.

 Vanessa Bartlett (Fine Arts and Music), Chamara Basnayake (Medicine, Dentistry and Health Sciences), Julianne Bell, (Arts), Lindsay Kelley (UNSW), Rachel Marsden (University of Arts, London)